tripledubmedia/dd-simplest-maintenance/readme.txt

 == Screenshots ==

-1. This is a Layout of Maintenance Page. if you don't like it or You have any Suggestions, Got to support section, We will Add new Design
+1. This is a Layout of Maintenance Page. if you don't like it or You have any Suggestions, Got to support section, We will Add new Design and features

 == Changelog ==

+= 2.1 = 31st August, 2020
+Few Optimizations in Design & Plugin Files

+= 2.0 = 31st August, 2020
+More Clean Design, Cleaner & Less Amount of Code, Reduced Page Size

 = 1.0 =
 * First Release of Plugin.

-== Upgrade Notice ==

-= 1.0 =
-This is a Stable Version of DD Simplest Maintenance Mode Plugin